Anmol8991/Pac-Man-Path-Expedition/README.md

 ### Agent Strategies

-- **Agent 1:** Utilized BFS for path planning without considering ghost locations during execution.
+- **Agent 1:** Utilized A* Search Algorithm for path planning without considering ghost locations during execution.
+**What was our Heuristic?**
+In addition to common heuristics like Manhattan distance and Euclidean distance, Dr. Cowan had also mentioned that one could calculate heuristics by working through a relaxed version of the problem.
+The answer to the problem's relaxed version could then be applied to the real problem.
+In our case, we relaxed the problem by eliminating all of the ghosts from it, then we located the best path through the maze from the present node to the destination node and set the heuristic equal to the number of steps it would take to get there.
+So after loading a maze, we would calculate these values and store them in a map that would be available to the agent throughout the run.
 - **Agent 2:** Similar to Agent 1 but replanned paths if blocked by ghosts.
 - **Agent 3:** (**Pac-Man**) Employed a Monte Carlo approach, simulating agent movements to determine optimal paths.
 - **Agent 4:** Improved upon Agent 3 by considering ghost regions and path weights.